Saturday, 22nd February 2020.

 Two thermal long sleeve tops (or equivalent);

 First aid kit (minimum contents to include 1 x roll of tape; 2 x gauze pads; 1 x gauze bandage).

 The above list is a minimum standard.
 Competitors should exercise their own judgement about what other items should be carried.
 Whilst not mandatory, we encourage competitors to consider carrying an emergency locator beacon.

 It goes without saying that competitors need to carry sufficient nutrition to sustain themselves for the duration of this event, including any unforeseen circumstances and delays.

 The meeting location for the morning bus will be from the NBS Theatre in Westport (the same venue as the pre-race registration, briefing and prize giving).
 The cost of bus transport to and from the start and finish line is included in the entry fee.
 Bus transport is available to competitors only.

-An event prize giving will be held at the NBS Theatre in Westport at 9am on Sunday 25th February 2018.
+An event prize giving will be held at the NBS Theatre in Westport at 9am on Sunday 23rd February 2020.

 When you enter the Old Ghost Ultra, you'll also have the option of making a discretionary donation directly towards the maintenance and up-keep of The Old Ghost Road.
 Or, if you're feeling generous and wish to act now, please visit here.